 While in the predictive stage, the organisation considers all options of approaching a problem, prescriptive analytics points towards the question “What should be done?”
 Here’s the stage at which decisions are made.

-Organizations can use the principles of analytics to help them identify problems and brainstorm solutions using data as the driving factor.
+Organizations can use the principles of analytics to help them identify problems and brainstorm solutions using data as the driving factor to curb their turnover with people analytics.
 This is definitely one of those moments when we can put the power of technology to excellent use.